feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 }
 ```

-What's nice about tonic is that it generates the gRPC code at compile time for you, so you don't need to worry about running `protoc` manually.
-Infact, `tonic` does not use the `protoc` binary at all, so you don't need to have it installed on your system.
+What's nice about tonic is that it generates the gRPC code at compile time for you, so you don't need to worry about running `protoc` the CLI took manually.
+In fact, `tonic` does not use the `protoc` binary at all, so you don't need to have it installed on your system (although I still recommend it).

 To test it out, add the following snippet to your `main.rs`: